Certified dimension reduction in nonlinear Bayesian inverse problems: Conclusion

 \section{Conclusion}

 We have addressed the problem of reducing the dimension of a Bayesian inverse problem, in the nonlinear\slash non-Gaussian setting.
 A Bayesian inverse problem has a low intrinsic dimension when the update from the prior distribution to the posterior distribution is essentially low-dimensional, meaning that the data only inform a few directions in the parameter space.
 We proposed a methodology that reveals and exploits such structure by seeking an approximation of the likelihood as a ridge function, i.e., a function that varies only on a low-dimensional subspace of its input space.
 To obtain this approximation, we first identified the optimal profile function of the ridge approximation, meaning the profile that minimizes the Kullback--Leibler divergence from the posterior approximation to the exact posterior.
 Then, using logarithmic Sobolev inequalities, we derived an upper bound for the remaining error.
-This bound admits a simple form and can be easily minimized: this is how the informed directions are discovered.
-In addition, our methodology provides a certified estimator of the approximation error in the posterior distribution, measured with the Kullback--Leibler divergence, a quantity which is difficult to compute in practice.
+The bound admits a simple form and can be easily minimized: this is how the informed directions are discovered.
+Moreover, our methodology provides a computable upper bound for the approximation error in the posterior distribution, measured in terms of Kullback--Leibler divergence, a quantity that is otherwise difficult to compute in practice.

 Our method is fundamentally gradient-based and requires the second moment matrix of the gradient of log-likelihood function.
 Computing this matrix can be challenging in practice because it entails integrating over the posterior distribution.
-We thus propose several sample-based approximation schemes, including an iterative algorithm which employs a sequence of low-dimensional posterior approximations.
+We thus propose several sample-based approximation schemes, including an iterative algorithm which employs only low-dimensional posterior approximations.
+One direction which remains to be explored is the optimal balance between the computational effort used to reduce the dimension of the problem and the computational effort of exploring the final dimension-reduced posterior distribution.

 The use of logarithmic Sobolev inequalities requires some (rather strong) assumptions on the prior distribution, e.g., being Gaussian, being a Gaussian mixture, or being a bounded perturbation of a Gaussian.
-One open question left for future work is how to weaken the assumption on the prior which, for now, does not encompass priors with compact support or priors with heavy tails.
-Another possible improvement of the methodology is the extension to infinite-dimensional parameter spaces.
+One open question left for future work is how to weaken the assumption on the prior so that the resulting theory applies to priors with tails that are heavier than Gaussian tails.
+Another natural improvement of the methodology is the extension to infinite-dimensional parameter spaces.